-Washington transportation officials close sinking East Pierce bridge that’s too costly to repair
+State closes sinking Pierce County bridge that’s too costly to repair

 - Seattle’s dry summer has been one for the record books.
 Here’s how it stacks up.

-A replacement bridge had already been scheduled to be built in 2022.
+A replacement bridge already had been scheduled to be built in 2022.

-WSDOT estimates that repairs to offset the settlement would cost more than $2 million and wouldn’t make a wise use of public funds.
+WSDOT estimates that repairs to offset the settlement would cost more than $2 million and wouldn’t be a wise use of public funds.

 A signed detour has been set up to get drivers around the bridge.
-Eastbound drivers are instructed to go north on Mundy Loss Road, east on state Route 410 into Buckley, then south on state Route 165.
+Eastbound drivers are instructed to go north on Mundy Loss Road, east on State Route 410 into Buckley, then south on State Route 165.
 Westbound drivers are told to take that same detour in the opposite directions.

 The portion of the Foothills Trail that goes beneath the bridge remains open.